MagicMirrorOrg/MagicMirror/.github/CONTRIBUTING.md

 ## Linters

-If you wish to run our linters, use `npm run lint` without any arguments.
+We use prettier for automatic linting of all our files: `npm run lint:prettier`.

 ### JavaScript: Run ESLint